rhagenson/wgd_disparities/README.md

 # An elevated rate of whole-genome duplication events in cancers from Black patients

 This repository represents the computational analysis for the investigation of WGD racial disparities as conducted in the Sheltzer Lab.
+The associated preprint is available on medRxiv at <https://doi.org/10.1101/2023.11.10.23298349>.

 ## Data Availability